Glenn Champ Memorial Scholarship Information

-- Student may enroll in any course of study so long as he/she is working toward a degree or certificate.
+- A student may enroll in any course of study so long as he/she is working toward a degree or certificate.

-- Recipient must have a GPA of 2.5 or better, on a 4.0 scale.
+- Recipients must have a GPA of 2.5 or better, on a 4.0 scale.

-- Financial need will be a factor of consideration.
+- Financial needs will be a factor of consideration.

 - Participation in extra- curricular activities will be favorably considered.